Counterspell

 Casting a counterspell requires you to have the ability to cast the spell being used to counter.
 Most commonly, this is accomplished through a Ready Action.
 Alternatively, you could cast a spell with a cast time of an Immediate Action as your counterspell.Special

-Rolling a natural 1 or 20 on a counterspell check causes the competing magics to interact in a way that generates a Wild Surge.
-If you roll a natural 20 in a counterspell attempt, the targeted caster suffers the effects of a Wild Surge in addition to the outcome of the counterspell.
-If you roll a natural 1 in a counterspell attempt, you suffer the effects of a Wild Surge in addition to the outcome of the counterspell.Example: A 9th level enemy Sorcerer is attempting to cast the Abjuration spell Slow on your party and you, a 7th level Wizard, have identified it being cast and wish to counter it.
+Rolling a natural 1 or 20 on a counterspell check causes the competing magics to interact in a way that may generate a Wild Surge.
+Like other Criticals and Fumbles, a confirmation roll is required to trigger a Wild Surge effect.
+If you roll a critical in a counterspell attempt, you roll for a counterspell critical Wild Surge in addition to the countering the spell.
+If you roll a fumble in a counterspell attempt, you roll for a counterspell fumble Wild Surge, and the counterspell otherwise fails.
+Regardless of the confirmation roll, a natural 1 always fails to counter a spell and a natural 20 always succeeds in countering a spell.Example Scenario: A 9th level enemy Sorcerer is attempting to cast the Abjuration spell Slow on your party and you, a 7th level Wizard, have identified it is being cast and wish to counter it.
 With a Caster Level of 9 and Spell Level of 3, The DC for this counter is 11 + 4 (1/2 Caster Level) + 6 (2 x Spell Level) = 21.
 If you had a Ready Action with either Haste or Slow memorized, you could counter it without a check by casting one of those spells.
-Barring that, the 3rd level spell Dispel Magic cast as a Ready Action would give you a check of 1d20 + 3 (1/2 Caster Level) + 6 (2 x Spell Level) = 1d20 + 9, requiring an 12 to succeed.
+Barring that, the 3rd level spell Dispel Magic cast as a Ready Action would give you a check of 1d20 + 3 (1/2 Caster Level) + 6 (2 x Spell Level) = 1d20 + 9, requiring a 12 to succeed.
 Unfortunately you did not ready a counterspell attempt, but you do have a spell available with an Immediate Action cast time, the 4th level Illusion spell Mirror Image, Greater.
 As a spell of a different school with an unrelated effect, a -4 modifier is applied, giving you a check of 1d20 + 3 (1/2 Caster Level) + 8 (2x Spell Level) - 4 (different school) = 1d20 + 7, requiring a 14 to succeed.

 Comments